-All MBBS students will have their student details provided to the Australian Health Practitioners Regulation Agency and be registered with them.
+All MBBS students will have their student details provided to the Australian Health Practitioners Regulation Agency and be registered with them for the duration of their course.
 Prior to graduation, students apply for full registration with AHPRA.

 On the presumption that students enrolling into the Bachelor of Medicine/Bachelor of Surgery (MBBS) do so with the intention of practising as a doctor, it is important to be alerted to the role of the Australian Health Practitioners Regulation Agency well ahead of time, and to the legislation which relates to medical registration in Australia.